amitv9493/Data-engineering/pyspark/notes.md

 ## Spark SQL Engine
-- What is catalyst optimiser?
+- What is catalyst optimizer?
 - Spark SQL Engine.
 - why we get analysis exception error ?
 - what is physical planning / spark plan ?